Thyroid Medications (cont.)

 There is one purpose for taking thyroid hormone: to replace the thyroid hormone levels when your thyroid is underactive (hypothyroidism).

 L-thyroxine (also called LT4 or levothyroxine)

-L-thyroxine is the most commonly used form of thyroid hormone.
+L-thyroxine is the most commonly used form of thyroid hormone replacement.

 - This medicine contains the synthetic form of a thyroid hormone

 - L-thyroxine as medication is identical to the L-thyroxine which is the major hormone made by the thyroid gland

 - L-thyroxine is the most commonly prescribed form of thyroid hormone replacement

 - The initial dose of LT4 is based on age, weight, and medical history.

 Physicians should be aware of the following conditions that their patients may also have when prescribing L-thyroxine: